Nissan S20 engine: Engine specifications

 The S20 is an inline-six with a cast iron block and aluminum head, using a 7-bearing crankshaft.
 It features a dual overhead cam, cross-flow head with pent-roof combustion chamber and four valves per cylinder.
 Heads were ported and polished manually, and the motors were bench tested for consistent power production before installation.

 Compared to the preceding GR-8, the 82 mm bore was retained but the stroke was reduced from 63 to 62.8 mm in order to ensure that displacement would not exceed 2 litres if slight errors were made during manufacturing.
 In addition, the valvetrain was driven by timing chains, rather than gears.

 Most engines utilized triple Mikuni-Solex 40PHH dual-choke carburetors; models after 1969 offered optional Lucas mechanical fuel injection.
+As fitted to Shinohara's No. 39 racing car (1969), the S20 was tuned for higher output, generating 154 kW at 8000 rpm and 196 Nm at 6000 rpm.
 In racing trim, the fuel-injected motors reportedly produced over 225 bhp, with 250 bhp for larger tracks like Fuji Speedway; custom tuning yielded race engines with 265 PS output at 12,000 rpm.